 On February 18, 2015, a collaborative mini–concert event called the "Cruci Project" will take place at the Northwestern College Day of Learning in Community.
 For the project, which I conceived and organized, six composers and several poets were invited to compose short new works and write new poems based on the same set of prints depicting the Crucifixion by artist Eric Robinson.
 The compositions, all of which were written for flute, alto sax, and cello, include my own Davon kam der Tod so bald.

-Penumbrae and Traces will be performed on April 17, 2015 at West Virginia University.
+Penumbrae and Traces was performed on April 17, 2015 at West Virginia University.
 I have the honor of being guest composer for the week and of being able to work with the student composers at WVU.

 In November 2017, I will be giving a talk on an important newly–rediscovered early manuscript of Bach chorales (the "Fasch Collection") at a conference in Lviv, Ukraine celebrating the work of eminent Bach scholar Christoph Wolff.